mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/README.md

 # 🐳 Master Docker from Scratch to Scale – Complete Lab Collection

-This repository contains hands-on labs for chapters of the **“Master Docker from Scratch to Scale”** book.
+This repository contains hands-on labs about the topices covered in the **“Master Docker from Scratch to Scale”** book.

 Each folder corresponds to a chapter and includes:
 - ✅ Step-by-step lab guides